-- 1. What is the full name of the Artist? - 2.
-What is the date on which the Artist passed away? - 3.
-Do you have an original certificate showing the date that the Artist passed away? - 4.
-Was the Artist married at the time of passing away?
+1. What is the full name of the artist?
+2. What is the date on which the Artist passed away?
+3. Do you have an original certificate showing the date that the Artist passed away?
+4. Was the Artist married at the time of passing away?
 Date married?
-Name and address of spouse. - 5.
-Was the Artist in a de facto relationship at the time of passing away?
+Name and address of spouse.
+5. Was the Artist in a de facto relationship at the time of passing away?
 Approximately how long was that relationship?
-Name and address of de facto. - 6.
+Name and address of De Facto 6.
 Was the Artist divorced at the time of passing away?
-Date divorced? - 7.
-Was the Artist survived by any children?
+Date divorced?
+7. Was the Artist survived by any children?
 List their names and addresses (if known).
-How old are the Artist's surviving children?
-Have any of them passed away since the Artist died? - 8.
-If the Artist was not survived either by a spouse or children, who are the closest relatives?
-What is their relationship to the Artist grandchildren, parent, brother or sister, niece or nephew? - 9.
-Who is the primary contact from the family?
-What is the relationship to the Artist? - 10.
-What was the arrangement between the Artist and art centre - a.
-Did the art centre buy the paintings outright? - b.
-Did the art centre provide paints and canvases? - c.
-What was the art centre's commission? - d.
-How many paintings are still at the art centre? - e.
-What is their approximate value? - f.
-Have any been sold since the Artist passed away? - g.
-Are any paintings or artworks out at other galleries on commission? - h.
-Is the art centre holding any money from sales of paintings for the Artist? - 11.
-What did the Artist own at the date of passing away? - a.
-Paintings - b.
-Car - c.
-Bank account - d.
-House or property - e.
-Personal belongings
+How old are the artist's surviving children?
+Have any of them passed away since the Artist died?
+8. If the artist was not survived either by a spouse or children, who are the closest relatives?
+What is their relationship to the Artist - grandchildren, parent, brother or sister, niece or nephew?
+9. Who is the primary contact from the family?
+What relationship to the artist?
+10. What was the arrangement between the artist and art centre a.
+Did the art centre buy the paintings outright? b.
+Did the art centre provide paints and canvases? c.
+What was the art centre's commission? d.
+How many paintings are still at the art centre?

+e.
+What is their approximate value?

+f.
+Have any been sold since the artist passed away?

-- f.
-Shares, life insurance, superannuation - g.
-What else? - 12.
-What's the approximate total value of those items listed above, including the paintings?
-More than \$10,000? - 13.
-Do you know if the Artist has any outstanding debts? ie credit cards, laybys, loan repayments etc. - a.
-What about any money owed to the art centre? - 14.
-Did the Artist have any agreements or licenses about the use of his/her art?
-If so, can you provide any details? - 15.
-Did the Artist get royalties from Viscopy? - 16.
-Did the Artist receive any mining royalties?
+g.
+Are any out at other galleries on commission? h.
+Is the art centre holding any money from sales of paintings for the artist?
+1. What o lid the Artist own at the date of passing away? a.
+Paintings b.
+Car C. Bank account d.
+House or property e.
+Personal belongings f.
+Shares, life insurance, superannuation g.
+What else?
+2. What's \$10,00 the approximate total value of those items listed above, including the paintings?
+More than 0?
+3. Do you ı know if the Artist have any outstanding debts? ie credit cards, laybys, loan repayments etc a.
+What about any money owed to the art centre?
+4. Did the Artist have any agreements or licenses about the use of his/her art?
+If so, can you provide tails?
+5. Did the e Artist get royalties from Viscopy?
+6. Did the e Artist receive any mining royalties?